 13. "Yours If You Want It"

-Written by Andrew Dorff and Jonathan Singleton, the upbeat love song "Yours if You Want It" was the first single from the band's 10th studio album Back to Us.
+Written by Andrew Dorff and Jonathan Singleton, upbeat, pop-inspired love song "Yours if You Want It" was the first single from the band's 10th studio album, Back to Us.

 12. "Take Me There"

-"Take Me There," co-written by Kenny Chesney, was the first single from 2007's Still Feels Good.
+Co-written by country titan Kenny Chesney, the sentimental "Take Me There" was the first single from 2007's Still Feels Good.

 11. "Back To Us"

-Released as a stand-alone single in 2018, this feel-good ode to the simple joys of a relationship was co-written by Shay Mooney of Dan+Shay.
+Released as a stand-alone single in 2018, this feel-good ode to the simple joys of a relationship was co-written by Shay Mooney of obvious Rascal Flatts fans Dan+Shay.

 10. "I Like the Sound of That"